£6.1m International Trust Repayment Loan

 Our clients’ incomes had dipped below the £300k benchmark in the latest year and so this presented another negotiation, but given the strength and simplicity of our communication, we were able to fully play the many merits of the case in context in order to bend the normal rules of acceptance.
 Investec gave their initial approval and was happy to consider the deal if further considerable information about the trust’s financial position could be provided.
-With assets in the region of $52m including a notable property in the tourism sector, this information was sought.
+With assets including a notable property in the tourism sector, this information was sought.

 Reviewing the detailed and comprehensive proposal that the team put forward, Investec’s response was positive and the Credit Committee actually agreed to lend over the original amount to repay the trust loans in full as well as refinance one of the Buy to Let properties that the client was paying a higher than average interest rate on.
 This meant that not only were we able to secure the full funding that the client needed in the face of all of the challenges, we were also able to lower their ongoing monthly costs.

 This was all subject to valuation but meant a total lending amount of around £6.1 million including fees.

 After chasing all of the involved parties, during December 2020, all of the necessary documentation was sent, in lieu of the February deadline for the repayments and the IHT tax increase that had been brought forward from 19 February to 5 February, applying even more pressure for the team to complete.